 If you have lots of files to convert and don’t want to have a headache related to choosing the optimal output settings for quality conversion - the best option is to find a converter which can determine the best Bit Rate, Sample Rate, Channels and Codec for output audios without losing the quality because of resampling or increasing the size of the destination files.

-Such feature becomes extremely important when a huge or just a big audio library is to be converted and transferred to another format.
+Such a feature becomes extremely important when a huge or just a big audio library is to be converted and transferred to another format.

-As an example, To MP3 Converter, makes this task easy - it analyses Bit Rate and Sample Rate of source audio or video files and applies the most suitable Bit Rate and Sample Rate for output audio files.
+As an example, To MP3 Converter, makes this task easy - it analyses Bit Rate and Sample Rate of the source audio or video files and applies the most suitable Bit Rate and Sample Rate for output audio files.
 As a result, you will have MP3 files with maximum possible sound quality and without wasting your hard drive or device space.

 All of our audio converters have the feature of automatic selection of settings.